Data Protection Information

 Upon requesting an Internet page with embedded video, our website connects to the YouTube servers and renders the content on the Internet page using your browser.

 According to the information provided by YouTube, in the ‘extended data protection mode’, your data will be transferred to the US YouTube servers only while you watch the video.
 The transferred data include the Internet page you just viewed and device-specific data including your IP address.
-By clicking ‘run’ on the video you agree to this transfer.

 Should you be logged into your YouTube account at the same time, YouTube will associate these collected data with your member account.
 You may prevent this by logging out of your YouTube account prior to visiting our website.